 A long-term care annuity is a deferred annuity that includes a long-term care rider.
 An annuity rider is an optional add-on you can include when buying an annuity that offers extra features or benefits.

 Say, you purchase an annuity with a long-term care rider.
 Then, when you eventually need long-term care, you receive payments from the annuity to help with those expenses.
 These payments can be made to you monthly or as a lump sum.
-Your annuity company will either give you funds to use as needed or reimburse you for expenses after you have paid them.
+Your annuity company will either give you funds to use as needed or reimburse you for expenses.

 To activate the long-term care rider and begin receiving benefits, you must meet medical standards that necessitate long-term care.
 For example, that might mean being diagnosed with Alzheimer’s disease or another chronic illness that requires round-the-clock care, either at home or in a nursing facility.